cni-iisc/optimal-sero-survey-design/README.md

 ## License
 The source code is publicly available under the Apache2 license terms.
-Copyrights for the work belongs to the Indian Institute of Science
+Copyrights for the work belongs to the Indian Institute of Science Bangalore, Indian Statistical Institute Bangalore Centre and Indian Institute of Public Health Bangalore.